kiltandcode/kiltandcode.com/_posts/2020-10-14-scrape-the-500-greatest-albums-of-all-time-using-puppeteer-sharp.md

 ```

 Please be aware that the HTML elements *(class names, etc.)* used in this code snippet may change over time,
-and these will need to be updated accordingly if a class or element is found to no longer exist.
+and these will need to be updated accordingly if a class name or element no longer exists.

 Once we're done, let's close the browser and write to the console that the scrape is complete: